Scar Reduction in Washington, DC

 In many circumstances, multiple treatment modalities will be employed to treat different variations of acne scars on the face.
 For instance, ice pick scars may be treated with TCA Cross followed by RF microneedling or Fraxel treatments, while rolling scars may be treated with subcision to release the bound down scar, followed by RF Microneedling or filler to improve the contour of the scar and meld it into the surrounding skin.

 During an acne scar removal consultation, a patients individual scarring will be examined, and a comprehensive treatment plan created to achieve maximal improvement with the least downtime and inconvenience possible.

 Surgical & Traumatic Scars

-Surgical scars often present themselves as keloids, hypertrophic, or depressed areas with our without associated Erythema (redness).
-Depending on the type and severity of these scars these can be treated with RF Microneedling, Fraxel, Pulsed Dye, Erbium, or Carbon Dioxide lasers, or in the case of depressed scars fillers such as Restylane or Juvederm can be used to smooth and level out the skin surface at the scar reducing the scar’s appearance.
+Surgical scars often present themselves as keloids, hypertrophic, or depressed areas without associated Erythema (redness).
+Depending on the type and severity of these scars, these can be treated with RF Microneedling, Fraxel, Pulsed Dye, Erbium, or Carbon Dioxide lasers.
+In the case of depressed scars, fillers such as Restylane or Juvederm can be used to smooth and level out the skin surface at the scar reducing the scar’s appearance.
 Regardless of the surgeons skills, early intervention with surgical scars yields the best final cosmetic outcome.
 We can treat new surgical scars as early as 1 week after they were created.